nshiab/simple-data-analysis/README.md

         "https://raw.githubusercontent.com/nshiab/simple-data-analysis/main/test/data/files/cities.csv"
     )

-    // We join the two tables based
+    // We join the two tables.
+By default,
-    // on the ids and put the joined rows
+    // join searches for a common column
+    // and does a left join.
+The result is stored in
-    // in the table results.
+    // the left table (dailyTemperatures here).
-    await sdb.join("dailyTemperatures", "cities", "id", "left", "results")
+    await sdb.join("dailyTemperatures", "cities")

     // We select the columns of interest
-    // in the table results.
+    // after the join operation.
-    await sdb.selectColumns("results", ["city", "slope", "yIntercept", "r2"])
+    await sdb.selectColumns("dailyTemperatures", [
+        "city",
+        "slope",
+        "yIntercept",
+        "r2",
+    ])

     // We log the results table.
-    await sdb.logTable("results")
+    await sdb.logTable("dailyTemperatures")

-    // We store the data in a variable. const results = await sdb.getData("results")
+    // We store the data in a variable. const results = await sdb.getData("dailyTemperatures") }
-}

 main()